Sakaramy

-Sakaramy is a rural municipality in Madagascar.
+Sakaramy is a rural municipality in Madagascar, 22 km from Antsiranana (Diego Suarez).
 It belongs to the district of Antsiranana II, which is a part of Diana Region.
 The population of the municipality was estimated to be approximately 3400 in 2012.

 It is situated between Antanamitarana and Joffreville.

 5 villages belong to this municipality: Sakaramy centre, Mahatsinjo, Ambdimadiro, Sahasifotra and Ankazomibaboka.

 Nature

 The fish Pachypanchax sakaramyi was described from this locality.
+The Lake Mahery is an interesting site for birdwatching that is found inside the Montagne d'Ambre National Park.